 - University of Mississippi, B.A., 1980

-Bill has been named to Mid-South Super Lawyers® (by Thomson Reuters) Business Litigation 2006, 2013-2019, and the Chambers USA – Litigation: General Commercial, and in Best Lawyers® for Insurance Law.
-He is a Senior Fellow in the Litigation Counsel of America and Order of the Juris.
+Bill has been named to Mid-South Super Lawyers® in Business Litigation; Chambers USA in General Commercial Litigation; and Best Lawyers® in Insurance Law.
+Bill is a Senior Fellow in the Litigation Counsel of America and Order of the Juris.

 Professional Affiliations & Memberships